TIGRLab/FeenICS/README.md

 Arguments:
 <melodic_file>   path to any melodic_IC.nii.gz file
 <outputname>     path to desired output classification file location
+<factorA>        multiplier to be used to determine mid/high frequency cutoffs.
+If called from s2, default is 3.
+<factorB>        multiplier to be used to determine low frequency cutoffs.
+If called from s2, default is 1.

 DETAILS
 This script is called by s2_identify_components.py.
 Can be used independently to troubleshoot classification or path identification issues, or just to run one spiral scan at a time.